m5c/RestifyReplicationPackage/mkdocs/allocation.md

 ## Source Code

-The documented source code of the [MiniMax implementation and documentation](https://github.com/m5c/RecruitmentFormInterpreter) is available on GitHub.
+The documented source code of the {--[MiniMax implementation and documentation](https://github.com/m5c/RestifyGroupPartitioner) is available on GitHub--} {==[Minimax implementation and documentation is available as local filesystem snapshot](../../RestifyGroupPartitioner/README.md)==}.

 ## Explanations